AJMansfield/Intelligence-Core-Public/ag5.md

 Marshall sighed.
 He hated the title.
 "I suggest you come up with better terms.

-Because if you don't, someone else will."
+"Because if you don't, someone else will."